-Award Winning Author│Producer│Promoter│Martial Artist│MMA Historian @ Godfathers of MMA│Entrepreneur│Sensei│組手 Expert 🥋 │Family Man │Fitness & Health Advocate
+✅ Award-Winning Author│Producer│Promoter│Martial Artist│MMA Historian @ Godfathers of MMA│Entrepreneur│Sensei│組手 Expert │Fitness Consultant

-Bill Viola Jr. is a Pittsburgh Pennsylvania based Master Martial Arts instructor and president of Kumite Classic Entertainment Corp.
-Kumite Clasic owns and operates Allegheny Shotokan Karate established in 1969 by his father (Bill Viola Sr., the co-creator of the sport of mixed martial arts).
+Bill Viola Jr. is a Pittsburgh, Pennsylvania native, internationally renown for his promotions.
+He is Master Martial Arts instructor and president of Kumite Classic Entertainment Corp.
+Kumite Clasic owns and operates Allegheny “Viola” Shotokan Karate established in 1969 by his father (Bill Viola Sr., the co-creator of the sport of mixed martial arts).

-In 2016 Pittsburgh Magazine named Viola Jr. as one of the “40 Under 40” most influential people in the city and in 2017 he was inducted and published in the “Who’s Who in the Martial Arts” book.
+In 2016 Pittsburgh Magazine named Viola Jr. as one of the “40 Under 40” most influential people in the city.
 He is the creative force behind the highly acclaimed Sensei Says ® life skills curriculum.
-“Sensei” Bill is an Amazon best selling author, blogger, and creator of the CommonSensei ® self-help brand dedicated to enlightenment, wisdom, and knowledge.
+“Sensei” Bill is an Amazon #1 best-selling author, blogger, and creator of the CommonSensei ® self-help brand dedicated to enlightenment, wisdom, and knowledge.

-His book, Godfathers of MMA, was the inspiration of the Film “Tough Guys” where he teamed up with Oscar® winning filmmaker Ross Kauffman and Academy Award® nominated documentarian Morgan Spurlock (SUPER SIZE ME) to produce “Tough Guys”
+His book, Godfathers of MMA, was the inspiration of the Film “Tough Guys” where he teamed up with Oscar® winning filmmaker Ross Kauffman and Academy Award® nominated documentarian Morgan Spurlock (SUPER SIZE ME) to produce “Tough Guys.”
+Viola re-released and re-branded (Tough Guys) the book to coincide with the film.
+On October 16th 2017 the book hit #1 as the top seller in the Amazon sports category.

 - University of Pittsburgh